The Sun's Energy: An Essential Part of the Earth System

 The Energy We Receive Depends on Distance From the Sun

 The Sun’s energy we receive is electromagnetic radiation that travels through space or a medium in the form of waves or particles.
 The visible light we see from the Sun is similar to the visible light from a light bulb, but the Sun provides much more of it.
-The energy released from the Sun is equivalent to about 36 octillion (3.6 x 1028) lumens, where a lumen is a measure of the total amount of visible light.
-In contrast, a light bulb produces about 650-1600 lumens of visible light.
+The energy released from the Sun is mind-bogglingly large, equal to about 36 octillion (3.6 x 1028) or 36 thousand trillion trillion lumens, where a lumen is a measure of the total amount of visible light.
+This brightness (or intensity) falls off with distance from the source by a factor of 1/d2, where d2 is the square of the distance.
+From the surface of Mercury, depending on the planet's position in its orbit, the Sun would appear from seven to eleven times brighter as it does when viewed from Earth.
+By the time the Sun's energy reaches Earth's surface, it has an average brightness of about 127,000 lumens per square meter, or about 127 light bulbs if we consider that a typical light bulb produces about 650-1600 lumens of visible light.

 The Sun’s Energy is Important to Life on Earth